-Responsible Pa aggregation an that applies): • Frequency of data aggregation and analysis(check each that applies): • essary additional information on the strateg e waiver program, including frequency and b.
-Methods f for Reme diation/Fixin g Individual Problems i.
+11 atbox below provide any necessary additional information on the strategies employed by the ify problems/issues within the waiver program, including frequency and parties

+.
+Methods for Remediation/Fixing Individual Problems

 Describe the States method for addressing individual problems as they are discovered.
 Include information regarding responsible parties and GENERAL methods for problem correction.
 In addition, provide information on the methods used by the state to document these items.